-In our work we come across the notion "requirements" every day.
+In our work, we come across the notion of "requirements" every day.
 The importance of this word has increased due to the growing popularity of agile software development methodologies.
-One of the points of Agile Manifesto claims that one should choose «responding to change over following a plan».
+One of the points of the Agile Manifesto claims that one should choose «responding to change over following a plan».

 According to the worldwide acknowledged Business Analysis Body of Knowledge a requirement is:

 - A condition or capability needed by a stakeholder to solve a problem or achieve an objective.

 - A condition or capability that must be met or possessed by a solution or solution component to satisfy a contract, standard, specification, or other formally imposed documents.

 - A documented representation of a condition or capability as in or .